 - Contact lenses should be avoided as they can exacerbate the symptoms, so it is advisable to leave them out until the symptoms have resolved

-- A cold compress can aid reducing puffiness and calm inflammation.
+- A cold compress can aid in reducing puffiness and calm inflammation.
 This can be done using either a flannel soaked in cold water or eye masks are now available to buy

 - Trying to avoid the cause of the allergy may be difficult.
-On sunny days keeping windows closed, having air conditioning on and using wrap around sunglasses when outside can help reduce the allergen.
+On sunny days keeping windows closed, having air conditioning on and using wrap-around sunglasses when outside can help reduce the allergen.
 If all else fails, stay indoors when the pollen count is high

-Eye drops for allergy
+Eye Drops for Allergies

 There are many drops available over the counter but it would be advisable to consult your optometrist first to direct you to the correct drops in line with your symptoms.
 Always read the label first and consult an eye specialist if you are aware of any pre-existing eye conditions.